The Legacy of Francis Howse Cruess: Changing the Skyline

 One of Starrett’s four brothers, Paul, ran the company that built the Empire State Building, the Flatiron Building, and the original New York Times building on Times Square.
 Cruess designed the cover for Paul Starrett’s 1938 autobiography, Changing the Skyline.

 When Wall Street crashed Cruess was over 60 years old.
+Bertha Cruess had passed away the year before.
 During the Depression he worked for the Works Progress Administration’s Historic American Buildings Survey (HABS).
 Many of his works are in the Prints and Photographs Collection of the Library of Congress.
 Among them are his drawings of the Samuel Demarest House in New Milford (Picturing_Home last accessed May 2013).

 Cruess’s works have been shown posthumously at William Penn Memorial Museum, Harrisburg; Provident Bank, Philadelphia; Historical Society of Berks County, Reading, Pennsylvania; Sharp Jewelers, and Red Raven Art Company, Lancaster.